kolkhis/prolug-coursework/security-engineering/unit4/notes.md

   IO) of a group of processes.

+- You don't HAVE to put a jail at `/var/chroot`.
+You can put it anywhere.
+    - There are things that need to be executable (e.g., can't use `noexec` filesystems)
+        - TODO: Remember how to check for noexec

 ## misc
 Put "zero-trust" on your resume.

 * gvisor
 * PAW - Privileged Access Workstation
+* Most the apps on your phone are jailed.
+They think they're the only ones there.

 ## Let's build it